 What are the differences between Sisal and Jute rugs?

-For high traffic areas Sisal is a better choice.
-Jute rugs are best for bedrooms, dining rooms and other lower used areas of the home.
+For high traffic areas, Sisal is a better choice.
+Jute rugs are best for bedrooms, dining rooms, and other less used areas of the home.

 How to Care for a Sisal and Jute Rug